Skip to content

 • Invicti ASPM (formerly Kondukto, acquired August 2025) stands out with proof-based DAST that confirms exploitability before flagging issues, cutting false positives at the source.

-• 47% of DevSecOps professionals say failure to prioritize vulnerabilities contributes greatly to vulnerability backlogs (Ponemon/Rezilion, 2022) — exactly the problem ASPM solves through risk-based correlation and automated remediation workflows.
+• 47% of security leaders cite inability to prioritize what needs to be fixed as a key factor behind growing vulnerability backlogs (Ponemon/Rezilion, 2022) — exactly the problem ASPM solves through risk-based correlation and automated remediation workflows.

 What is ASPM?